useparcel/tape/packages/tape/README_FUTURE.md

 * `report.warning(diagnostic)`
 * `report.error(diagnostic)`

-Here we will add an `info` diagnostic report for when we write the file in our `write-fs` plugin.
+Here we will add an `info` diagnostic report for when the cache missed in our `write-fs` plugin.

 ```js
 const fs = require('fs-extra')